jjsch/ami-adjacency-pair/README.md

 # ami-adjacency-pair
-Some methods for analysing the adjacency pair annotation in the AMI corpus.
+Instructions on how to extract adjacency pair annotation as CSV from the AMI corpus and some python methods for analysing this data.